keep it raw and real

 CREATE A PLAN

 Create a plan for yourself.
 If you don't have a plan set in place, plan to fail.
 I take about 5 minutes each day to plan my meals throughout the week especially before I go shopping for food.
 I recommend to always have a backup plan (and even a backup plan for that backup plan too).
 Life can get in the way of your goals so implement a good < better < best strategy when it comes to food.
 If you constantly shoot for perfection all the time then get ready to be disappointed.
-Newsflash, we live in a world that doesn’t support a raw (nonetheless vegan) diet.
-Times are changing though and I want to be on that transition team!
+Newsflash, we live in a world that doesn’t support a raw, nonetheless a vegan diet.
+Times are changing though and I want to be on that transition team though!
 My advice for those who don’t know where to begin is to start writing down everything that you're currently doing right now.
 The key to success is tracking your progress every single day and tweaking the plan along the way if you need to.
 How else will you know what works if you don't have a written record of what you have been doing?

 FOCUS ON THE FOOD